eins78/Bachelor/Introduction/2-Semantic-Writing.markdown

 > "Thousands of working hours are sacrificed by typographers,
 > getting the right order of letters written without indentation,
 > with countless pencil marks and deep thought.
-> This idling could be avoided if the manuscripted would be
+> This idling could be avoided if the manuscripts would be
 > handed in formatted as described here." [[@Tschichold:Drucksachen]] *(own translation)*[^fn-tschicholdparagraphs]

 [^fn-tschicholdparagraphs]: *Original:* "Tausende von Arbeitsstunden werden von Typographen geopfert,